sonvx/vlsp2019_hatespeech_task/README.md

 # Note:
 - Please follow a new REPO instead: https://github.com/vietnlp/vlsp2019_hatespeech_task.
-For new updates, we only push to the above REPO.
+For new updates, we only push to the new REPO.

 # How to cite this challenge?